WugOva/WUG/Docs/workshop.md

     * browserify
     * webpack
     * lite-server
-  * mock data
+* mock and fetch data
-    * create simple in memmory back end
+  * create simple in memmory back end (with express route API)
   * fetch data with postman
+  * how to leverage Promise/Observable for async request call

 ## Day 3 (3-4 hours)
 **Knowledge level - low**